Victoria, Lady Welby: Significs

 Welby's concern with the problem of meaning included (perhaps especially) the everyday use of language, and she coined the word significs for her approach (replacing her first choice of "sensifics").
 She preferred "significs" to semiotics and semantics, because the latter were theory-laden, and because "significs" pointed to her specific area of interest, which other approaches to language had tended to ignore.

 She distinguished between different kinds of sense, and developed the various relations between them and ethical, aesthetic, pragmatic, and social values.
 She posited three main kinds of sense: sense, meaning, and significance.
 In turn, these corresponded to three levels of consciousness, which she called "planetary", "solar", and "cosmic", and explained in terms of a sort of Darwinian theory of evolution.
 The triadic structure of her thinking was a feature she shared with Peirce.

 Welby's theories on signification in general were one of a number of approaches to the theory of language that emerged in the late 19th century and anticipated contemporary semantics, semiotics, and semiology.
 Welby had a direct effect on the Significs group, most of whose members were Dutch, including Gerrit Mannoury and Frederik van Eeden.
 Hence she indirectly influenced L. E. J. Brouwer, the founder of intuitionistic logic.

+Legacy

+Following her death in 1912, Sir Charles Welby presented her collection of books to the University of London Library.

+In March 2023, she was one of a number of notable women with a connection to Grantham honoured by South Kesteven District Council.